 How To Paint or Stain a Deck Using a Paint Sprayer

 If you just added a new deck or are refinishing an existing one, keeping the deck coated will protect the wood from the sun and harsh weather.
+A deck stain sprayer will evenly coat decking and railings with ease.
 Simply applying a new coat of finish to your deck can make all the difference in the appearance of your entire home.

 Safety Notice: Whenever operating spray equipment, take proper safety precautions, stay alert, and be mindful of potential hazards.
 Wear protective gear such as gloves, safety glasses/goggles, spray sock (hood), hat, proper footwear, dust masks and respirators.
 Make sure there is adequate ventilation.
 If you’re painting in the vicinity of appliances, turn them off.
 (See Safety Precautions in your Sprayer Operation Manual.)
 Always refer to the specific instructions and safety procedures for the spray equipment you are using.

 Suggested Tools & Equipment

 - Graco, Magnum, or TrueCoat Paint Sprayer (visit Paint Sprayer category page to compare models)

 - Spray tips – a wider spray pattern for large surfaces and narrow size for smaller surfaces (see tip selector)

 - Empty buckets for priming sprayer and cleanup (two needed)

 - Stir sticks

 - Paint strainer bag – helps prevent tip plugs and provides a better finish